E.B. Henderson Award

 Edwin Bancroft Henderson

 One of his major scholarly contributions was The Negro in Sports (1939).
-It was from this work, the late Arthur Ashe built his three volume series on the African American Athlete.
-Henderson earned the personal and professional respect of many, including Dr. Bruce Bennett of Ohio State University and Dr. Mabel Lee of the University of Nebraska.
-He was widely recognized as the "Grandfather of Black Basketball," introduced basketball in Washington, D.C. in 1904 to African Americans on a wide scale, organized basis.
+It was from this work that the late Arthur Ashe built his three volume series on the African American Athlete.
+Henderson earned the personal and professional respect of many, including Dr. Bruce Bennett of Ohio State University.
+He was widely recognized as the "Grandfather of Black Basketball" as he introduced basketball in Washington, D.C. in 1904 to African Americans on a wide scale and organized basis.